Vocapia Research announces the availability of two additional

 web service.

-Vocapia Research, founded in July 2000, is an R&D company
+Vocapia Research, founded in July 2000, is an R&D company and

-® software suite uses advanced language
+® software suite uses advanced

-technologies such as language identification, speech recognition, and
+language technologies such as language identification, speech

-on over 25 years of research at LIMSI-CNRS, with which there is a
+technology relies on over 25 years of research at LIMSI-CNRS, with

-priviledged partnership.
-Joint systems developed with LIMSI have
+which there is a priviledged partnership.
+Joint systems developed

-speech-to-text transcription.
-The most common applications of the
+challenges of speech-to-text transcription.
+The most common

-Vocopia Research website or use the contact information page
+the Vocapia Research website or use the contact information page

 http://www.vocapia.com/contact.